tofflemire/tofflemire.github.io/pages/research.md

 <hr>
 ## Dissertation Overview

 My dissertation research focuses on understanding the interaction between young binary star systems and their circumstellar disks.
-Over the past thirty years, a detailed picture of star formation has emerged that places a heavy emphasis on the interaction between a star and its protoplanetary disk.
+Over the past thirty years, a detailed picture of star formation has emerged that places a heavy emphasis on the interaction between a pre-main sequence star and its protoplanetary disk.
 Many properties of the emergent star, the lifetime of circumstellar disks, and the formation of planets are, in part, determined by this star-disk interaction.

-Many stars however, form with companions that have the ability to alter the distribution of disk material and the dynamics of accretion flows.
+Many stars, however, form with companions that have the ability to alter the distribution of disk material and the dynamics of accretion flows.
+Stellar companions fundamentally change the single-star-disk interaction and its implications for the evolution of the star-disk system.

+Numerical simulations of the binary-disk interaction predict that in short-period systems, orbital resonances will dynamically clear a central region of the protoplanetary disk, leaving open the possibility for three stable accretion disks: two circumstellar disks around each star and an emcompassing circumbinary disk.
+While orbital resonances prevent material from